-NOTE: Make sure the saw is OFF and the blade lowered below the tabletop and all items are returned to their storage locations before attempting to move the saw.
+NOTE: Make sure the saw is OFF and the blade lowered below the tabletop before attempting to move the saw.

 To move saw step down on pivot pedal, place hands on each fence rail, and move saw to desired location.
 Lift the pivot pedal up after the saw is moved to desired location.
-See Figure 45.
+See Figure 48.